yiangmeng/aws-react-native-amplify-workshop/amplify/README.md

 ?
 Please choose the profile you want to use. ❯ default
 ```

 Then you should see a bunch of `CREATE_IN_PROGRESS` commands running at the background for you.
-These are CloudFormation templates that are automatically generated via the `init` command.
+These are CloudFormation templates that are automatically generated via the `amplify init` command.

 You should see this output:
 ```